otherland/biblebasedliving/content/uk-christian-identity.md

 Thirdly, we should support and strengthen existing Christian communities by actively participating in local churches and ministries.
 By fostering a sense of unity and fellowship among believers, we can create spaces where individuals can explore their faith, find support in times of need, and grow in their relationship with God.

-Source material: Christians can respond to the decline of Christian identity by focusing on personal discipleship, engaging in evangelism, and supporting existing Christian communities[^2].

 ## 3. How does the concept of a Christian identity align with biblical teachings?